Our Learning Environment went through a major upgrade in 2014 which saw four of our six classrooms transformed into new and exciting learning spaces.

 A variety of furniture can be moved as students arrange it to meet their learning needs.

-Turama currently houses our Year 4-6 students and their two teachers.
+Turama currently houses our Year 4-6 students.

 Marama, was orginally created for our Year 0-3 students, but with current numbers of Year 7&8 it is now their learning space.
 Two classrooms built in 1929 have been opened through to include what was the corridor and cloak storage with the central wet area to one side, where the boys toilet used to be.
 Again there are a couple of ‘breakouts’ at one end of the main open learning space.
 A popular space is the ‘tree house’ where a nook has allowed us the opportunity to create a couple of small places to climb into.
 The original sash window set into an alcove has had a window seat added and along with a ‘picnic rug’ carpet this has become a great place to read.
 And to think for years being the corridoor, it was lost to school bags!